hari983/hari983/README.md

 ### Hi there 👋
+<!--
+- 👯 I work 5 + 1/2 days a week approx 9 hours a day in a shipyard participating on ship construction
 - 🌱 I’m here to learn to program computers learn to write
-- 👯 I work in a shipyard participating on ship construction
 - 📫 How to reach me:

-<!--
+####
+- 🔭 I’m currently working on ...
+-

 **hari983/hari983** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
  ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...